Handling Vary: Origin Header Correctly

 $http_originorreq.headers.originwithout allowlist validation. - Pair strict allowlists with

-Vary: Originto segment cached responses. - Reject requests with malformed or null origins at the WAF layer.
+Vary: Originto segment cached responses. - Reject requests with malformed or null origins at the routing layer.

 Subdomain Credential Isolation: